You are here

 State Farm Foundation Doctoral Dissertation Award (2009)

-Galloway, M. & Ishimaru, A. M. (in press).
+Galloway, M. & Ishimaru, A. M. (2015).
 Radical re-centering: Equity in educational leadership standards.
 Educational Administration Quarterly.

 Ishimaru, A.M.
 (2014).
 Rewriting the rules of engagement: Elaborating a model of district-community collaboration.
 Harvard Educational Review, 84(2), p.
 188-216.

 Ishimaru, A.M. & Galloway, M.K.
 (2014).
 Beyond individual effectiveness: Conceptualizing equitable leadership practice.
 Leadership and Policy in Schools, 13(1): 93-146.

 Ishimaru, A. M. (2014).
 When new relationships meet old narratives: The journey towards improving parent-school relations in a district-community organizing collaboration.
 Teachers College Record, 116(2).

 Ishimaru, A.M., Lott, J. & the Equitable Parent-School Collaboration Research Project (2014).
 Charting a course to equitable collaboration: Learning from parent engagement initiatives in the Road Map Project.
 College of Education, University of Washington: Seattle, WA.

 Ishimaru, A. (2013).
 From heroes to organizers: Principals and education organizing in urban school reform.
 Educational Administration Quarterly.
 49(1): 3-51.

 Ishimaru, A., Gordon, C., & Cervantes, R. (2011).
 A match on dry grass: Education organizing in Alum Rock," In M. Warren, K. Mapp and The Community Organizing and School Reform Project.
 Match on dry grass: Community organizing for school reform.
 New York: Oxford University Press.